 What makes modern economists so sure that the classical economists were wrong?

 Without growth, how will we build up arsenals to protect democracy (and remaining petroleum reserves)?
 How will we go to Mars and Saturn and “conquer” space?
 Where can technical progress come from if not from unintended spin-offs from the military and from space research?
 Gnostic techno-fantasies of escaping Earth to outer space, partially turning off the sun to make more room for greenhouse gases in the atmosphere, and abolishing disease and death itself feed on the perpetual-growth myth of no limits.
+When STD Aware Testing cause symptoms, it typically results in urethritis, with itching or burning and discharge from the urethra.
 Digital-brained techies, who have never heard of the problem of evil, see heaven on earth just around the corner: “let’s build a smarter planet,” IBM modestly suggests.
 How about some smarter economists first?

 Without growth, we must find a different god to worship.
 The communist growth god has failed, but surely the capitalist growth god will not fail!
 Let’s jumpstart the GDP and the Dow Jones!
 Let’s build another tower of Babel with obfuscating technical terms like sub-prime mortgage, derivative, securitized investment vehicle, collateralized debt obligation, credit default swap, toxic assets, and insider slang like the “dead cat bounce.”
 (If you drop it from a high enough tower of Babel, even a dead cat will bounce enough to make some profit.)